fubinf/propra-inf/how-to.md

 Either short or a bulleted list of short items.
-Can be positioned first (this is the prefered structure) or in between two background sections or after the entire background.
+Can be positioned first (this is the prefered structure) or nested inside the background section (using [INNERSECTION::goal::...]) or after the entire background.

 ### `[SECTION::background::default]`